 Common San Diego DUI FAQ

 If you have been arrested in Vista for driving under the influence of alcohol or drugs, including felony or accident DUIs, I can help you.
-I am Vista DUI attorney Peter M. Liss, and if you need a skilled, experienced lawyer with a proven track record of success, please call me at (760) 643-4050 for a free consultation.
+I am attorney Peter M. Liss, and if you need skilled, experienced representation, I have a proven track record of success.
+Please call me at (760) 643-4050 for a free consultation.
 Answers to the most common Vista DUI FAQ are below.
 For more information about obtaining a top-quality DUI defense, please see this page: DUI Defense Overview.